Last Updated on October 12, 2021 by

 In 2008, Brazil recorded the first official American football match 2008 between Curitiba Brown Spiders and Barigui Crocodiles, which are two Brazilian teams.
 The basic techniques of American football were facilitated by about 100 coaches from American high school and adult amateur teams.
 Soccer has always been the most popular sport in Brazil, but now, some of its media attention has been shifted towards American football.

-Unfortunately, there hasn’t been a lot of sponsors.
+Unfortunately, there haven’t been a lot of sponsors.
 Most of the sponsorship money in most states in the country is geared towards soccer.
 Thanks to Victor Menossi Rodrigues, Brazilian/American football has been developing at a good rate.
 One good news is that a huge number of Brazilian women and young ladies have shown their interest in the sport.
 There have been occasions where women are seen in the parties of American football, more or less the American tailgate party.

 Besides, educational organizations have been encouraging children between the ages of 8 to 13 to show interest in American football.
 Truth be told, American football has been gaining some of the fanbase of other popular sports in Brazil like Formula One and Volleyball.
 The birthplace of American football in Brazil remains Copacabana Beach.
-In Brazilian history, Copacabana Beach was the place the first game of American football was played, with 20 players on the beach.
+In Brazilian history, Copacabana Beach was the place where the first game of American football was played, with 20 players on the beach.
 People interested in playing the game but couldn’t get any available beaches were seen using the public parks.
 However, the organizers of this game must pay a token of at least $300 as rent.

 Brazilian Version Of The NFL